liororama/gossimon/Readme.txt

 During time Infod proved to be a valuable tool for any type of cluster and support was added for general Linux based clusters.

 Gossimon was developed and maintained by ClusterLogic Ltd between the years 2009-2011 (www.clusterlogic.net).
+During those years gossimon was release as an open source project under the BSD license (after getting the permission to do so from Prof Amnon Barak).
-Once ClusterLogic Ltd cease to exist the developent was continued by Lior Amar (liororama@gmail.com)
+Once ClusterLogic Ltd cease to exist the development was continued by Lior Amar (liororama@gmail.com)

-Currently gossimon is developed and maintained by Lior Amar as an open source project.
+Currently gossimon is developed and maintained by Lior Amar as an open source project under the BSD license.

 Gossimon programs: